open-AIMS/docker-example/README.md

   docker push username/docker-example
   ```

-remember to replace `username` with your actual Docker Hub account name.
+remember to replace `username` with your actual dockerhub account name.
 You can
-check that the container is now hosted on your [Docker Hub repositories](https://hub.docker.com/repositories).
+check that the container is now hosted on your [dockerhub repositories](https://hub.docker.com/repositories).
 Your colleagues can then pull the Docker container locally on their machines, and can
 simply run it (i.e. step 13 in the [above section](#i-am-hooked-how-does-it-work)).
 That requires them to also have the Docker app installed on their machines.